 While I wouldn’t recommend trying to buy and sell your way to wealth as a student stock trader, there are certainly some companies you can invest in that are safer bets than others, especially when you look at their performance over the long term.
 Large Canadian banks, for example, are probably not going out of business any time soon and will likely continue to be profitable for the foreseeable future.
 Such stocks also pay dividends, which is monthly or quarterly investment income you receive in addition to the increase (or decrease, as the case may be) in the value of your purchased shares, which means more money for you.

 To buy individual dividend stocks (or any equities, for that matter), you’ll need to open a brokerage account.
 An advisor at a full-service brokerage can place the trades for you, but that usually comes with hefty commission fees.
 If you want to pay less in fees, choose an online discount brokerage, such as Wealthsimple Trade or Questrade, which charge less because you place the trades yourself.
-Now is a great time to sign up because Wealthsimple Trade is offering Young and Thrifty readers an exclusive deal: get a $50 cash bonus and $0 commission trades when you open a new Wealthsimple Trade account.
+Now is a great time to sign up because Wealthsimple Trade is offering Young and Thrifty readers an exclusive deal: get a $100 cash bonus and $0 commission trades when you open a new Wealthsimple Trade account.
 All you have to do is deposit and trade at least $250.
-Sign-up today to take advantage of this exclusive offer.
+Limited time only until April 30th.

 2. Invest in ETFs